hsemple/QGIS_Tutorials/source/spatial_data.rst

 3. Inspect the different categories of data and download the layers for the county of your choice.
 Note: You can find digital elevation models and satellite imagery color composites under the TOPOGRAPHY section.
 Orthophotos are no longer available at this site.

-4. If you are having trouble downloading from the CGI website, you can visit the new Michigan GIS Data website and search for appropriate data
+4. If you are having trouble downloading from the CGI website, you can visit the new Michigan GIS Data Portal website and search for appropriate data

 5. Alternatively, you can simply download layers for Wayne County which I have placed on CGithub.